Bad-Scientists/AF-Script-Packet/readme.md

 Authors: [Auronen](https://github.com/auronen) & [Fawkes](https://github.com/Fawkes-dev)

 Credits: We are using here many scripts sourced from great Gothic community.
 None of this would be possible without Ikarus/LeGo and of course without modders willing to share their amazing work/ideas.
-Thank you: Sektenspinner, Lehona, Gottfried, Szapp (mud-freak), Neconspictor, OrcWarrior (PL), Dalai Zoll, Cryp18Struct and many more (we will try to keep list up to date :) )
+Thank you: Sektenspinner, Lehona, Gottfried, Szapp (mud-freak), Neconspictor, OrcWarrior (PL), Dalai Zoll, Cryp18Struct, L-Titan (Gelaos) and many more (we will try to keep list up to date :) )

 Special thanks goes to: helpo1 :crown: & Kaiser, who endlessly debugged many features :sparkles: